agrawalpoonam/agarwalpoonam.github.io/_posts/2019-01-06-Transactional System Administration Vs Service Centric Model in SRE.md

 category:          Tutorial
 author:            Poonam Agarwal
 ---
-## What is transactional System Administration?
+## What is Transactional System Administration?
-#### Think of it as a scenario between customer and SysAdmin:
+#### Think of it as a scenario between Customer and SysAdmin:
 	- Customer says : Would you do xyz task?
 	- SysAdmin says: Yes, Done!
 	- Customer verifies.